PSUethan8/SWENG861Week3/README.md

 - Validates the raw Open Library `docs` using Joi.
 - Picks only the fields I care about (`key`, `title`, `author_name`, `first_publish_year`, `isbn`).
 - Maps them to my internal shape: `ol_key`, `title`, `author`, `first_publish_year`, `isbn`.
-- This is the “validate the retrieved data” part of the assignment.

 ### 4. `src/services/importBooks.js`
 - Orchestrates Part 1: